 I’ll usually look for budget sides especially when I serve beef, so today I served with my Bomb Baked Potato Wedges (always a bargain) but these are also really good with my Stupid Simple Sweet Potato Fries.
 And I went with an impulse buy – a mixed lettuce from Aldi.
 Bagged lettuce, even from Aldi is more expensive than picking up the fresh lettuce but I didn’t want to make another stop.
 Generally, the bags run 4 to 10 times the amount of picking up a head of lettuce.

 Since the Asian Inspired Individual Meatloaves only use a small number of vegetables, make sure you have a use for the remainder – Salads are always a great option!
-Since most of these items are items that can be sauteed for lots of things, not just these meatloaves, another option is to simply cut up the whole onion, the whole container of mushrooms, a salt or two more of the celery and a carrot or two.
-Saute it all, set aside part for the meatloaf and stash the rest in the freezer.
+Since most of these items are items that can be sauteed for lots of things, not just these meatloaves, another option is to simply cut up the whole onion, the whole container of mushrooms, a stalk or two more of the celery and a carrot or two.
+Saute it all, set aside part for this meatloaf and stash the rest in the freezer.
 It makes a great shortcut for another meal later.
 Maybe spaghetti sauce?
 Do think ahead for a use for the extra egg yolk.
 Store up to two days in the fridge or freeze up to a year in a small container, covered with water and tightly sealed.

 Asian Inspired Individual Meatloaves